ComNets-Bremen/easyCCS/README.md

 Demo webpage
 ------------

-A demo webpage can be found here:
+You can find a demo webpage here:
 [easyccs.comnets.uni-bremmen.de](https://easyccs.comnets.uni-bremen.de/content/).
 You can request a demo account there.